 On the other hand, toys without electricity allow your kid to make up their own sounds!

-Open-ended toys also encourage kids to feel and move different parts on their own accord.
+Open-ended toys also encourage kids to feel and move different parts independently.

 As stated by the AAP: